 You don't have to be a gearhead to appreciate Fast & Furious movies.
 F9, the ninth film in the franchise, was released in June and made $70 million in the North American box office over the weekend.

 Just before its premiere date, news broke about an impressive sale price for a Fast & Furious vehicle.
-The orange 1994 Toyota Supra built and driven by Brian O'Connor, played by the late Paul Walker, sold at an auction for $550,000.
-The classic car is an appealing collector's item, and it’ll probably come with a hefty car insurance cost.
+The orange 1994

 Paul Walker's 1994 Toyota Supra

 The storyline from the first movie of the series, The Fast and the Furious, shows O'Connor building up the Supra from a wreck.
 Toward the end of the film, he races Dominic Toretto, played by Vin Diesel, who crashes his Charger during the race.
-O'Connor hands him the keys to the Supra, as he owed Toretto a "10-second" car, according to Motor Trend.
+O'Connor hands him the keys to the Supra, as he owed Toretto a "10-second" car, according to

 The Supra, which was auctioned by Barrett-Jackson, has a turbocharged inline six-cylinder engine equipped with a four-speed automatic transmission.
 The car was also used in the second film, 2 Fast 2 Furious, and modified for Michael Ealy’s character Slap Jack.
 It was later restored to its configuration from the first film.